andikrueger/AzureCP/Configure-AzureCP.md

 $config.Update()
 ```

-AzureCP configuration is stored in SharePoint configuration database, in persisted object "AzureCPConfig", that can be displayed with this SQL command:
+AzureCP configuration is stored as a persisted object in SharePoint configuration database, and it can be returned with this SQL command:

 ```sql
 SELECT Id, Name, cast (properties as xml) AS XMLProps FROM Objects WHERE Name = 'AzureCPConfig'